-Aon examined the Retiree Health Care Trust's assumptions as disclosed in the January 1, 2022 Actuarial Valuation.
-Overall, Aon found that the assumptions are not unreasonable in the aggregate.
+Aon examined the Retiree Health Care Trust's assumptions as disclosed in the January 1, 2023 Actuarial Valuation.
+Aon found that the assumptions stated in the report are not unreasonable in the aggregate.
 Aon did note that the investment return and inflation assumptions should continue to be monitored and justified on an annual basis.
+Additionally, Aon suggested the latest mortality improvement scale be considered for future valuations.
+Aon had the following observations regarding specific assumptions:

 (A) Net Investment Return.
 The net investment return assumption for the plan is 6.85 percent.
 This assumption is unchanged from the previous valuation.
-In January 2022, the Trust's Investment Consultant, prepared an analysis based on the asset allocation and found an expected ten-year net return of 6.98 percent and 25th to 75th percentile range of investment returns of 9.20 percent to 4.80 percent respectively.
-This expected return assumes a dynamic inflation based on an underlying inflation of 2.30 percent and assumes no alpha.
+In February 2023, the Trust's investment consultant prepared an analysis based on the asset allocation and found an expected ten-year return of 7.44 percent and 25th to 75th percentile range of investment returns of 9.50 percent to 5.60 percent respectively.
+This expected return assumes a dynamic inflation that varies across the different projected environments.
+The average inflation across these projected environments is 2.50 percent.
+The expected return assumes no alpha.

 Aon calculated the investment return that could be expected based on the target asset allocation.
-Aon reviewed the expected return based on the Aon Expected Return Model (as of the first quarter of 2022).
-Based on the target asset allocation and Aon's expected return assumptions by asset class, Aon would expect a weighted average investment return of 5.47 percent.
-However, Aon's Expected Return Model indicates that the median return over a thirty-year time horizon based on the target asset allocation is 6.09 percent.
+Aon reviewed the expected return based on the Aon Expected Return Model (as of the first quarter of 2023).
+Based on the target asset allocation and Aon's expected return assumptions by asset class, Aon would expect a weighted average investment return of 6.41 percent.
+However, Aon's Expected Return Model indicates that the median return over a thirty-year time horizon based on the target asset allocation is 7.08 percent.
 The weighted average investment return assumes that the asset classes are one hundred percent correlated, while the median and percentile returns take into account that the asset classes are not one hundred percent correlated.
 Therefore, Aon believes the median is a better representation of the true expected return.
-Further, Aon finds that the 35th to 65th percentile range of investment returns is 6.87 percent to 5.31 percent and that the probability of achieving a return of 6.85 percent or greater over a thirty-year time horizon is 35.3 percent.
+Further, Aon finds that the 35th to 65th percentile range of investment returns is 7.83 percent to 6.34 percent and that the probability of achieving a return of 6.85 percent or greater over a thirty-year time horizon is 54.7 percent.

 The Trust's actuary provided some information in the current valuation report related to the development of the long-term rate of return.
 The report includes the target allocation and long-term expected real rate of return by asset class.
-From this information Aon was able to calculate a weighted average real rate of return equal to 4.78 percent.
-Adding the expected inflation rate of 2.30 percent to the average real rate of return then implies the Trust's actuary's analysis supports an average net expected rate of return equal to 7.08 percent under the current target allocation.
+From this information we were able to calculate a weighted average real rate of return equal to 5.20 percent.
+Adding the expected inflation rate of 2.40 percent to the average real rate of return then implies the Trust's actuary's analysis supports an average net expected rate of return equal to 7.60 percent under the current target allocation.
 It is not uncommon for different firms to have different outlooks with respect to capital market expectations which will give rise to variances in the expected return.

-The trust's inflation assumption underlying the development of the expected return assumption is 2.30 percent, which is consistent with the underlying inflation assumption used in Aon's Expected Return Model (as of the first quarter of 2022) of 2.30 percent.
-This assumption is increased from the 2.10 percent inflation assumption used in the prior year and was reviewed by the

-Trust's actuary for reasonableness along with the investment return assumption.
+The trust's inflation assumption underlying the development of the expected return assumption is 2.40 percent, which is higher than the underlying inflation assumption used in Aon's Expected Return Model (as of the first quarter of 2023) of 2.30 percent.
+This assumption is increased from the 2.30 percent inflation assumption used in the prior year and was reviewed by the Trust's actuary for reasonableness along with the investment return assumption.